catalyzeio/stratum-docs/contact.md

 ## Stratum Support

-Existing customers should contact Catalyze Support by logging into https://product.catalyze.io/stratum and clicking on "Contact Support" for the environment with which they need support.
+Existing customers should contact Catalyze Support by logging into the [Stratum portal](https://product.catalyze.io/stratum) and clicking on "Contact Support" for the environment with which they need support.

 ![register](images/cont.png)